 - 2 tsp extra virgin olive oil or avocado oil, and more for cooking the quesadillas

-- 2 medium poblano peppers thinly sliced
+- 2 medium poblano peppers thinly sliced, or bell peppers

 - 8 ounces mushrooms cremini, white, or baby portobello